The panel that began the discussion:

 – When intent isn’t good enough.

 You can’t judge intent from within the pages of the book, although I suppose you can guess.
 You can go into your writing with the intent of an angel and still emerge with subconscious racism or sexism or any other -ism.
 Or hell, what’s just plain a bad book.
 (I’ll spare you the examples.)
 I’m not arguing that it’s a bad thing to go into writing about another culture mindfully; I think it should be done more often.
-But it seems (as we say in math) necessary-but-not-sufficient.
+But it seems (as we say in math) necessary-but-not-sufficient.– Minority writers.

 No one self-identifies as a “majority writer.”
 That’s a problem right there.